 On this page, you will find the references resources most suitable for your research on John Milton.

-Simply decide which database meets your needs.
-The tabbed box for each resource walks you through each of the databases, how they work, and what you should do when you locate an item of interest.
+Simply decide which resource meets your needs.
+Below the list, the tabbed box for each resource walks you through each of the resources, how they work, and what you should do when you locate an item of interest.